best-practice-and-impact/qa-of-code-guidance/book/project_documentation.md

 Packages are listed under the `Imports` key.
 You can get a list of your installed R packages using the `installed.packages()` function.

-Environment management tools, such as [`renv`](https://rstudio.github.io/renv/articles/renv.html) for R or [`pyenv`](https://github.com/pyenv/pyenv) for python, are very useful for keeping track of software and package versions used in a project.
+You will find environment management tools, such as [`renv`](https://rstudio.github.io/renv/articles/renv.html) for R or [`pyenv`](https://github.com/pyenv/pyenv) for python useful for keeping track of software and package versions used in a project.

 ## Citation

-For research or analytical code that is likely to be referenced by others, it can be helpful to provide a citation template.
+It can be helpful to provide a citation template for research or analytical code that is likely to be referenced by others.
-This can be included in your code repository as a `CITATION` file or part of your `README`.
+You can include this in your code repository as a `CITATION` file or part of your `README`.
 For example, the R package `ggplot2` provides the following:

 ```none